How I Found Ideas for My Winning Harvard LLM Personal Statement, With Essay Sample: Part 1

 - Growing up in extreme poverty with my father

-- Teaching law of obligations to -year students at Moscow State University.
+- Teaching law of obligations to third-year students at Moscow State University.

 - Working as a researcher at the Higher School of Economics, contributing to projects for the Russian Central Bank and participating in the banking law reform.